 After paying for the cost of cookies and materials, Girl Scout Cookie proceeds stay local and help councils provide Girl Scout programs in science, technology, engineering, and math (STEM), the outdoors, life skills, entrepreneurship, and more—in camps, through leadership training, and multiple other ways.
 A portion of the proceeds is directly managed by girls, and it’s up to them to decide how to invest their troop’s share of the earnings.

 Troop members share in the proceeds from a successful product program; proceeds are not distributed to individual girl members.
 Girls, however, may be eligible for rewards and credits that they put toward council-sponsored camps, programs, and Girl Scout swag.
 The council plan for rewards applies equally to all girls participating in the product program activity.
-Visit the cookie section Cookies+ of your council website for more information about individual rewards and troop proceeds locally.
+Visit the cookie section Cookies of GSC website for more information about individual rewards and troop proceeds locally.

 The Girl Scout Blue Book of Basic Documents specifies that: